 Steps 1, 2, and 3 should be completed by the respective priority deadlines on the next page.
 Documentation submitted after the priority deadlines will be reviewed promptly, but accommodation decision-making, implementation, and approval, may not be guaranteed for the remainder of the semester.
-If deemed appropriate for the individualized situation, a student may be encouraged to meet with the Coordinator of Labouré Access & Accommodations to discuss learning or testing accommodations for the next consecutive semester.
+If deemed appropriate for the individualized situation, a student may be encouraged to meet with the Coordinator or Assistant Vice President of Student Affairs to discuss learning or testing accommodations for the next consecutive semester.

-Priority Deadlines:
+Priority Deadlines\:

-For Fall 2019 - the last day of summer classes until the close of August, 2019
+For Fall 2020 - the last day of summer classes August 24, 2020

-For Spring 2020 - the last day of fall classes until the close of December, 2019
+For Spring 2021 - the last day of fall classes December 15, 2020

-For Summer 2020 - the last day of spring classes until April 28, 2020
+For Summer 2021 - the last day of spring classes April 26, 2021

-Deadlines are associated with the College's Academic Calendar.
-Students enrolling in Labouré College should contact the Labouré Access & Accommodations office within 30 days prior the start of their first course.
-As these are priority deadlines, missing the deadline does not make you ineligible for receiving accommodations.
+\Deadlines are associated with the College's Academic Calendar.
+Students enrolling in Labouré College should contact the Access and Accommodations office within 30 days prior the start of their first course.
+As these are priority deadlines, missing the deadline does not make you ineligible for receiving accommodations, but there may be a delay in setting up your accommodation meeting and approval.